ubaldot/defrecs/README.md

 <div align="center">
   <p><em>The proposed architecture.
 <br>
-  The OS layer span a bit over the application because the application layer makes direct calls to FreeRTOS API.
+  The OS layer span a bit over the application layer because the latter makes direct calls to FreeRTOS API.
   This means that you cannot replace such layers independently.</em></p>
 </div>

 ## Application Layer
+The application is made by interconnected components.
+The aim is to make such a layer platform-independent and scalable.
-The application is made by interconnected components that shall be platform independent.
-That is, you can use the same components no matter is you are using a STM32 or a Arduino board.
+That is, you should be able to connect the components as lego bricks and to use them no matter is you are using a STM32 or a Arduino board.
 <!-- The same applies for the *utils* library. -->

 Components communicates one each other through a